 Texas Employment Forecast

-Incorporating December employment growth of -0.1 percent and an increase in the December leading index into the Texas Employment Forecast suggests jobs will pick up from 1.6 percent in 2016 to 1.9 percent this year (December/December).
-Based on the forecast, 233,000 jobs will be added in the state this year and employment in December 2017 will be 12.3 million (Chart 1).
+Incorporating March employment growth of 1.5 percent and an increase in the March leading index into the Texas Employment Forecast suggests jobs will grow 2.4 percent this year (December/December), up from our previous forecast of 2.3 percent.
+Based on the forecast, 287,500 jobs will be added in the state this year, and employment in December 2017 will be 12.4 million (Chart 1).

-A preliminary estimate of the Dallas Fed’s Texas Leading Index shows that the index picked up slightly over the three months ending in December, rising 0.7 percent (Chart 2).
+The Dallas Fed’s Texas Leading Index increased moderately over the three months ending in March, rising 0.8 percent (Chart 2).

-The Dallas Fed’s Texas Employment Forecasting Model is based on a transfer function that utilizes past changes in state employment along with past changes in the Dallas Fed’s Texas Leading Index (TLI).
+The Dallas Fed’s Texas employment forecasting model is based on a transfer function that utilizes past changes in state employment along with past changes in the Dallas Fed’s Texas Leading Index (TLI).
 Changes in the TLI have an impact on employment with a lead time of three months, and the effect dies out slowly over time.
-The regression coefficients on lagged changes in employment and the TLI are highly statistically significant, and the model as a whole has been accurate relative to other forecasters over the past two decades.
+The regression coefficients on lagged changes in employment and the TLI are highly statistically significant, and the model as a whole has been accurate relative to other forecasts over the past two decades.

 The forecasting model has been in use at the Dallas Fed since the early 1990s, and the employment forecast has been published in the Western Blue Chip Economic Forecast (WBCF) since 1994.
 Phillips and Lopez (2009) show that the model has been the most accurate in forecasting Texas job growth relative to other forecasters in the WBCF.
 In particular, the model had the lowest root mean squared error and has been the closest to the actual the most times (nine of the last 17 years) out of five forecasters that have consistently participated in the survey.